samanthachiuu/Assignment06-DH150/README.md

 --------------------
 **Tasks**

 1. Discover trending restaurants.
 2. View daily updates from businesses.
 3. See profiles of Yelp friends.

 --------------------
 **Pictures**

 ![wireframes](https://user-images.githubusercontent.com/25126263/74411196-8f01be00-4def-11ea-8a53-9c39bab6c108.jpg)
 ![wireflows](https://user-images.githubusercontent.com/25126263/74411253-accf2300-4def-11ea-9087-ba58d7912ddf.jpg)
 ![edits](https://user-images.githubusercontent.com/25126263/74574401-7650ef80-4f38-11ea-9049-ce5fa3e66a63.jpg)

 --------------------
 **Notes**
-+1: What you would change or design differently based on the feedback you got from the prototype testing.
-For each, describe in a sentence or two what problem the tester encountered, and in another sentence or two how you would address the problem if you were to revise the prototype.

 The process of creating this low-fidelity prototype included starting off with a familiar screen, the Yelp home page.
 Then, I proceeded to think about the features I wanted to implement.
 I knew that I wanted to emphasize the social aspect of Yelp, so I created a "Discover" tab that would be present in the header of the website.
 From there, I created the general "Discover" landing page that incorporated all three of my suggested features.
 This part was difficult because I was unsure how I wanted to display the "Discover" landing page.
 Then, I created the individual pages for each map, "Trending," "Updates," and "Friends."
 I based these maps off of Yelp's existing UI for Collections, which made creating these maps quite easy.
 I tried to maintain Yelp's UI throughout the creation of this prototype, which helped because it gave me easy design ideas, but it also made it more difficult because I had to envision what style choices Yelp would realistically implement.